A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Experimental Evaluation

 \section{Experimental Evaluation}

-We validate our proposed placeability metric for further potential use in a general pick-and-place pipeline using three experimental evaluations.
-First, we compare our method with UoP-Net~\cite{noh2024learning} on partial point clouds of real-world unseen objects, evaluating both methods by measuring the potential positional offset resulting from the discrepancy between the predicted stable placement and the final object pose after physics simulation.
-Second, we test the physical fidelity of the stability term on non-ideal supports by measuring tipping thresholds near edges and critical inclination angles.
-Third, we assess system\mbox{-}level performance through success rate, runtime, and ablations isolating the stability component, and qualitative heuristic integration.

-Experiments mostly use YCB objects~\cite{calli2015ycb} spanning diverse geometries and mass distributions.
-All experiments are conducted with a UR5e 6-DoF arm and Robotiq 2F-85 gripper.
-Perception relies on two Realsense L515 depth cameras (one wrist-mounted and one external camera), with the system running in ROS2 on an NVIDIA RTX 4080 Super GPU, an AMD Ryzen 9 7900X3D CPU, and 128 GB of RAM.
-Real-world partial point clouds are captured from multiple viewpoints, complemented by the external camera to extend the viewing range beyond the robot’s workspace, as shown in~\mbox{Fig.~\ref{fig:parameval}}.
+To validate the effectiveness of our approach, we evaluate the proposed placeability metric with respect to its core contributions: probabilistic stability estimation from partial point clouds, object-centric model-free reasoning, and unified pick-and-place reasoning.
+All experiments were conducted using a UR5e 6-DoF arm with a Robotiq 2F-85 gripper and common household objects, spanning diverse geometries and mass distributions.
+Perception relied on a wrist-mounted Orbbec Gemini 336 RGB-D camera and an external RealSense D435 camera.
+The system ran on ROS~2 Humble on a workstation equipped with an NVIDIA RTX~4080~Super GPU, an AMD Ryzen~9~7900X3D CPU, and 128\,GB of RAM.
+For the source area, we captured real-world partial point clouds from three fixed viewpoints and complemented them with observations from the external camera to extend the observable workspace.
+For stability estimation, we used $N=100$ Monte Carlo samples and set $\zeta=0.02\,\mathrm{m}$.
+For the feasibility checks, we used a vertical tolerance of \mbox{$\delta_{\min}=0.02\,\mathrm{m}$}.